 The SEARHC Children’s Dental Clinic in Juneau opened to all community members in April 2015.
 Up to that point, SEARHC pediatric dental services were solely available for Alaska Native/American Indian patients.
 To meet the already growing needs of their existing patients, as well as the community as a whole, SEARHC added two new pediatric dentists and made the decision to open their children’s dental services to the entire community.

-To finance this expansion, SEARHC applied for various grants and received several generous awards, including significant contibutions from the Rasmuson Foundation; the M.J.
-Murdock Charitable Trust; Sonosky, Chambers, Sachse, Endreson & Perry, LLP; and the State of Alaska Division of Community and Regional Affairs.
+To finance the expansion, SEARHC applied for various grants and received several generous awards, including significant contributions from the Rasmuson Foundation; the M.J.
+Murdock Charitable Trust; Sonosky, Chambers, Sachse, Miller & Munson, LLP; and the State of Alaska Division of Community and Regional Affairs.

-The public is invited to the open house and ribbon-cutting ceremony set for June 22.
+The open house and ribbon-cutting ceremony was held on June 22.